etvan13/Deep_Terminal/README.md

 ### Adding New Commands

 1. Open the `baseTerminal_Class.py` file and familiarize yourself with its functionality.
-2. Create a new command using the 'skeleton class'.
+2. Create a new command utilizing the 'skeleton class'.
 3. Integrate your new command into the terminal class's command list and implement the function that runs your demo.
 - For a deeper understanding of the terminal's complexity, see `Deep_Terminal.py` in the TerminalCode directory.
 - Aim to design commands that interact with spacetime coordinates across the universe.